joelr/developer.everydayhero.com/content/overview.md

 ## Schema

 All API access is over HTTPS, and accessed from the everydayhero.com/api/v2 domain.
 All data is sent and received as JSON.
-A suffix of .json is required for GET requests.
+A suffix of .json is required for GET requests. .jsonp suffix can be used for cross domain requests, with a require callback parameter.

     $ curl -i https://everydayhero.com/api/v2/leaderboards